Hardangervidda National Park: Visitor centres

-The national park has two visitor centres: the Hardangervidda Natursenter (Nature Centre) in the village of Øvre Eidfjord in Eidfjord municipality, and the Hardangervidda Nasjonalparksenter (National Park Centre) at Skinnarbu in Tinn municipality which is located near the lake Møsvatnet, the town of Rjukan, and the mountain village of Rauland.
+The national park has two visitor centres: the Hardangervidda Natursenter (Nature Centre) in the village of Øvre Eidfjord in Eidfjord Municipality, and the Hardangervidda Nasjonalparksenter (National Park Centre) at Skinnarbu in Tinn Municipality which is located near the lake Møsvatnet, the town of Rjukan, and the mountain village of Raulandsgrend.

 Human settlement

 The Hardangervidda has been occupied for thousands of years; several hundred nomadic Stone Age settlements have been found in the area, most likely related to the migration of the reindeer.
 Ancient trails cross the plateau, linking western and eastern Norway.
 One example is the "Nordmannsslepa" linking Eidfjord and Veggli in the Numedal valley with Hol and Uvdal.
 It is still a key transit route between Oslo and Bergen.
-The Bergen Line and the main Highway 7 cross the plateau.
+The Bergen Line railway and the main Norwegian National Road 7 cross the plateau.

 Activities

 Hardangervidda is accessible all year round.
 June/July to September/October is great for hiking, fishing, wildlife viewing, cycling, horseback riding, canoeing, hunting and other summer activities.
 Hiking is the easiest and best way to experience Hardangervidda national park.
 The Norwegian Trekking Association offers a network of hiking paths and cabins connecting Hardangervidda from Haukeliseter and Mogen in the south to Finse in the north, Rjukan and Geilo in the east and Eidfjord and Odda in the west.